qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_form_handling.rst

 Idea
 ----
 The main idea behind this was to ensure that it cooperates nicely with features like the form widgets and the corresponding data binding components.
 So we decided to split the problem into two different parts.
 The first part is storing the data held in the view components as a model.
 The second part takes that model and serializes its data.
 Sounds like :doc:`data binding </pages/data_binding/data_binding>`?
 It is data binding!

 |Serialization in qooxdoo|

 .. |Serialization in qooxdoo| image:: ui_form_handling/serialization.png

 But you don't have to connect all these widgets yourself. qooxdoo offers an object controller which can take care of most of the work.
 But where do you get the model?
 Writing a specific qooxdoo class for every form sounds like a bit of overkill.
 But qooxdoo has a solution for that, too.
 The creation of classes and model instances is already a part of the data binding components and can also be used here.
-Sounds wierd?
+Sounds weird?
 Take a look at the following common scenarios to see how it works.

 .. _pages/desktop/ui_form_handling#common_scenarios: